The realization space of an unstable coalgebra: -algebras and unstable algebras

-We let \mc{G} be the set of Eilenberg-MacLane spaces $K_n=K(\Fp,n)$ for $n\ge 0$ and some fixed prime $p$.
-We let \mc{H} be the full subcategory of the homotopy category of pointed spaces whose objects are the finite products of objects in \mc{G}.
-These objects were called finite $\Fp$-GEMs or shortly finite GEMs.
-The use of the letters \mc{G} and \mc{H} is consistent with Subections~\ref{subsec:Beck} and~\ref{subsec:ses}.
-In particular, Definitions~\ref{def:K-algebra-general} and \ref{def:theories-and-algebras} can be merged; an \mc{H}-algebra is a product preserving functor from finite GEMs to sets.
+For $n\ge 0$ and some fixed prime $p$ let \mc{G} be the set of Eilenberg-MacLane spaces $K_n=K(\Fp,n)$.
+Let $\Hun$ be the full sub\-ca\-te\-gory of the homotopy category of spaces whose objects are finite products of objects in \mc{G}.
+These objects are called finite $\Fp$-GEMs.
+The use of the letters \mc{G} and $\Hun$ here is consistent with Subsections~\ref{subsec:algebraic-structure-on-G-homotopy-groups} and~\ref{subsec:ses}.
+In particular, Definitions~\ref{def:K-algebra-general-unpointed} and \ref{def:theories-and-algebras} coincide; an \Hun-algebra is a product-preserving functor from finite $\Fp$-GEMs to sets.
 Let us consider the full subcategory spanned by the set of objects

-Then the representing property of Eilenberg-MacLane spaces supplies an isomorphism of categories $H^*\co\mc{H}^{\rm op}\stackrel{\cong}{\longrightarrow}\mc{F}.$ We note that \mc{F} is obtained from by completing with finite products, in the same way as \mc{H} is obtained from \mc{G}.
+Then the representing property~\eqref{representing property of GEMs} of Eilenberg-MacLane spaces gives an iso\-mor\-phism of categories $H^*\co\Hun^{\rm op}\stackrel{\cong}{\longrightarrow}\mc{F}.$ We note that \mc{F} is obtained from by completing with respect to finite products, in the same way that $\Hun$ is obtained from \mc{G}.